Kitware/SMTK/doc/userguide/task/classes.rst

       If omitted, any role is allowed.
     * ``definitions``: a set of :smtk:`smtk::attribute::Definition` type-names specifying which types of attributes to validate before allowing completion.
+    * ``auto-configure``: either true or false (the default), depending on whether resources with matching roles should automatically be added.
+      The default is false since a task-adaptor, such as :smtk:`ResourceAndRole <smtk::task::adaptor::ResourceAndRole>`, will
+      normally configure only those resources identified by a user as relevant in a dependent task.

 Example
 """""""